hasgeek/events/_jsfoo_events/2019-voice-enabled-with-alexa.md

     # Pre-Requisites

     - Developers to work on building skills.
-    - Amazon developer account and verified AWS account created in advance.
+    - Developer.amazon.com account and verified AWS account created in advance.
+AWS Account takes 24 hours to verify so please do it before the workshop.
+    - Attendees to carry their own laptops.

     # RSVP